syncfusion-content/uwp-docs/uwp/Radial-Gauge/Pointers.md

 ### Step frequency

-`StepFrequency` property will be considered as an interval and based on this value needle and marker pointer will gets updated to the next value while dragging.
+The `StepFrequency` property is used to specify the interval between snap points while dragging the `MarkerPointer` or `NeedlePointer`.

-For example when the value of step frequency is of 20 then while dragging, pointer will not move continuously instead it will update in terms of 20.
+For example, when the value of StepFrequency is 20, then while dragging, the pointer will not move continuously, instead it will update in terms of 20.

+N> To work with the StepFrequency value, enable pointer dragging support.

 {% tabs %}